plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Feats/Feats/Signature Technique.md

 ### Signature Technique
 *Feat (Fighter)*
-**Pre-requisites:** At least 4th-level Fighter
+**Pre-requisites:** At least 12th-level Fighter

-Choose one Exploit you know.
-You can perform that Exploit at its lowest level at-will.
+Choose one "Exploit" you know.
+You can perform that "Exploit" at its lowest "Level" without spending "Stamina Points".